Sustainability Best Practices Framework

 Land Use & Community Design

-Well-planned communities with a balance of housing, jobs, shopping, schools and recreation give people the option of walking, biking, or using transit rather than driving.
-This results in lower greenhouse gas emissions and also promotes economic development, physical activity and more vibrant, healthy and sustainable communities.
+Well-planned communities with a balance of housing, jobs, shopping, schools and recreation can reduce the length and frequency of trips and give people the option of walking, biking, or using transit rather than driving.
+This results in lower greenhouse gas emissions and also promotes physical activity and more vibrant, healthy and sustainable communities.

 For related information see the ILG’s Land Use & Environment program.